 Has the blog you are pitching too recently published an interesting article?
 Mention that.
-Did they tweet about something you know a bit about?
+Did they tweet about something you know a bit about, such as workplace messaging?
 Mention that.
-Did they decide to adopt the cat in the office that automates and streamlines operations, and enables companies to optimize the use of their physical assets and improve employee productivity?
+Did they decide to adopt a solution in the office that automates and streamlines operations, and enables companies to optimize the use of their physical assets and improve employee productivity?
 Talk about that.

 5. But not TOO Personal